catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 This section provides step-by-step advice on setting up a connection to your Catalyst Cloud instance from your local (client) machine.

-Some of the steps are required before you create a new instance
+Steps 1 through 3 are required before you create a new instance.

 After you have completed the steps you will be able to log on to the server via SSH from your local machine, with an strongly encrypted connection.

 This section assumes You have a Catalyst Cloud account, and you're preparing to create your first instance.

-This guide is verbose: it's written for a relative "newbie", who has not set up an SSH connection to a remote server before, but has some experience with the command line interface (terminal).
+It is verbose: written for a relative newbie, who has not set up an SSH connection to a remote server before, but has some experience with the command line interface (terminal).

 The steps required to establish an encrypted SSH connection are: